This Is a Photograph

 This Is a Photograph is the seventh studio album by American indie rock musician Kevin Morby, released on May 13, 2022, on Dead Oceans.
-The album is inspired by Morby's fascination with the city of Memphis, Tennessee, and was produced by musician Sam Cohen.
+The album is inspired by Morby's fascination with the city of Memphis, Tennessee, and was produced by musician Sam Cohen, who had previously worked with Morby on his albums, Singing Saw (2016) and Oh My God (2019).

 It features a guest appearance by indie folk singer-songwriter Erin Rae.
 It was promoted by the singles "This Is a Photograph", "Rock Bottom" and "A Random Act of Kindness".
 It received acclaim from critics, who praised Morby's vulnerability and assessed it as a new artistic peak.